Skip to content Skip to footer navigation

 If you choose the gas cooktop option for your range, don't forget the heavy cast iron trivets and all the burner parts that need to be maintained.
 A ceramic or induction cooktop makes cleaning easier.

-Preheat times can also be longer – on average they take 20 minutes to heat to 250°C. And we've found that some never quite reach their maximum heat setting on higher temperatures, so the pre-heat light is always on.
+Preheat times can also be longer – on average freestanding ovens take 20 minutes to heat to 250°C. And we've found that some never quite reach their maximum heat setting on higher temperatures, so the pre-heat light is always on.

 How much do they cost?

-Freestanding ovens generally range from $600 all the way up to $10,000 (and in some cases even more), depending on how many bells and whistles you need and the calibre of craftsmanship you demand.
-When it comes to performance, all of the top scoring models in our freestanding ovens test cost more than $1500.
+Price generally depends on how many bells and whistles the model has and the calibre of craftsmanship.
+When it comes to performance, all of the top scoring models in our freestanding ovens test cost more than $3000.

 What size do you need?